mrjoe3012/pyfisheye/docs/source/demonstration.rst

 Downloading the demo data:

 Visit the link above and download the GitHub repository as a ZIP file.
-Extract it into your working directory before running the demo.
+Move it into your working directory before running the demo.

 Running the demo script: